-A review of publicly available water district maps for each municipality that Segment 8 occurs within was performed.
-For any portions of Segment 8 not within a water district, a review of the publicly available NYSDEC well data was performed.
-Two wells were found to be within 200 feet of Segment 8 of the Project and are shown on the Plan and Profiles where they fall within imagery (Appendix C, Sheet C-146).
-Out of an abundance of caution, to the greatest extent possible, the Contractor will limit refueling operations at least 200 feet from residences along the route.
-Refueling of vehicles within 200 feet may occur following implementation of the necessary BMPs (e.g., secondary containment around stationary equipment, drip pans utilized during refueling and routine maintenance operations, and absorbent pad wrapped nozzles to catch drips from refueling) outlined in CC 114(g).
+Additionally, out of an abundance of caution, to the greatest extent possible, the Contractor will limit refueling operations at least 200 feet from residences along the route.
+However, refueling of vehicles within 200 feet of residences may occur following implementation of the necessary BMPs (e.g., secondary containment around stationary equipment, drip pans utilized during refueling and routine maintenance operations, and absorbent pad wrapped nozzles to catch drips from refueling) outlined in CC 114(g).
 Secondary containment shall be used to prevent leaks or spills from reaching the environment and to contain spills until they can be cleaned up and is further discussed in Section 5.3.1.

-Use of herbicides is not planned during construction.
-During operations and maintenance (O&M) activities after construction, herbicides will not be applied within 100 feet of any public water supply (reservoirs and wellheads) or any private well-head of which Certificate Holders have actual knowledge (CC 83).
-A separate O&M plan will be developed by the Certificate Holders with further detail.
+The use of herbicides is not planned during construction.
+During operations and maintenance (O&M) activities after construction, herbicides will not be applied within 100 feet of any public water supply (reservoirs and wellheads), or any private well-head of which Certificate Holders have actual knowledge (CC 83).
+A separate O&M plan will be developed by the Certificated Holders with further detail.